Finance and Administration

 |Major Capital Construction (including consulting)|

-For answers to general questions about contract processing, contact the Office of Business and Finance; telephone 335-5524.
+For answers to general questions about contract processing, contact the Office of Finance and Administration; telephone 509-335-5524.

-Any central contract administration office may request assistance from the Senior Associate Vice President for Business and Finance when an agreement is unusually difficult to draft or negotiate or requires executive-level involvement.
+Any central contract administration office may request assistance from the Associate Vice President for Finance when an agreement is unusually difficult to draft or negotiate or requires executive-level involvement.

 CONTRACT PROCESSING PROCEDURES